 ☐ Beware of exclusivity clauses where the vendor states we can only use them or their services for like services.
 This type of clause could prevent us from implementing a new, best- in- class product.

-☐ If the contract is for marketing content, ensure the contract is written in a way to unequivocally identify Bank as the owner of all content so upon contract termination the content remains with Bank.
+☐ If the contract is for marketing content, ensure the contract is written in a way to unequivocally identify XXXXX Bank as the owner of all content so upon contract termination the content remains with XXXXX Bank.

 ☐ RETURN OF INFORMATION